ssonkiya/ssonkiya.github.io/_posts/2018-1-10-Building-Your-Data-Science-Network:-Reaching-Out.md

 ### Share what you like about their work

-A friend who's well-known in the R community shared how many of his first conversations at meetups or conferences go:

-> Them: "I love your work!"

-> My friend: "Great, thank you."

-> Both: awkward silence ...

-Whether it's over email or in-person, tell the other person **which part of their work** helped you and **end with a question**.
+Hilary Parker shared this advice after talking with someone prominent in the data science community:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">of when you used their stuff.
+Makes it much easier to start an actual conversation.
+The former usually just makes the person feel awkward.</p>&mdash; Hilary Parker (@hspter) <a href="https://twitter.com/hspter/status/871822174662905857?ref_src=twsrc%5Etfw">June 5, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+By coming up with a good conversation topic, you help them help you.
 For example, if you run into [Mara Averick](https://twitter.com/dataandme) at Rstudio::conf, you could say, "Thanks for sharing so much data science work on Twitter!
 I work with a lot of dates, and when you tweeted a cheat sheet for lubridate it really helped.
 Do you have a favorite cheat sheet?"
-Help them help you to by coming up with a good conversation topic.
-Talking about yourself a bit can also help avoid awkward fangirling.
+Talking about yourself a bit can also help avoid awkward fangirling, and ending with a question keeps the conversation open.

 Over email, it's even more important to show you're familiar with their work.
 [Mark Meloon](http://www.markmeloon.com/climbing-relationship-ladder-get-data-science-job/) describes this well: